Shuilin123/llm.c/README.md

 make train_gpt2fp32cu
 ./train_gpt2fp32cu
 ```

-The above lines (1) download the [tinyshakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) dataset, tokenize it with the GPT-2 Tokenizer, (2) download and save the GPT-2 (124M) weights, (3) init from them in C/CUDA and train for one epoch on tineshakespeare with AdamW (using batch size 4, context length 1024, total of 74 steps), evaluate validation loss, and sample some text.
+Unzip data.zip to get the tinyshakespeare dataset, tokenize it with the GPT-2 Tokenizer, (2) download and save the GPT-2 (124M) weights, (3) init from them in C/CUDA and train for one epoch on tineshakespeare with AdamW (using batch size 4, context length 1024, total of 74 steps), evaluate validation loss, and sample some text.
 Note that in this quickstart we are using the fp32 version [train_gpt2_fp32.cu](train_gpt2_fp32.cu) of the CUDA code.
 Below in the CUDA section we document the current "mainline" [train_gpt2.cu](train_gpt2.cu), which is still being very actively developed, uses mixed precision, and runs ~2X faster.

 ## quick start (GPU, fast bleeding edge)